 What is an Independent Prison Monitor?

-An Independent Prison Monitor is a volunteer role for HM Inspectorate of Prisons for Scotland.
+An Independent Prison Monitor is a volunteer role.
 The role holds statutory authority under the Public Services Reform (Inspection and Monitoring of Prisons) (Scotland) Order 2015.
 It is an essential role within the Scottish justice system as it helps ensure prisoners’ human rights are upheld and that life in prison contributes to their rehabilitation.

 Independent Prison Monitors provide an independent viewpoint on the humane treatment and conditions for prisoners in all prisons across Scotland and will conduct investigations either as a result of a prisoner raising an issue or from observations that are made during prison visits.
-Monitors will also be expected to report formally on their findings.
+Monitors also report formally on their findings.